 For instructions on how to resolve this error, review the Code Signing support page.

-What happens to my Developer ID–signed applications if my Mac Developer Program membership expires?
+What happens to my Developer ID–signed applications if my Apple Developer Program membership expires?

 If your membership expires, users can still download, install, and run your Developer ID–signed applications.
-However, once your Developer ID certificate expires, you must be a Mac Developer Program member to get new Developer ID certificates to sign updates and new applications.
+However, once your Developer ID certificate expires, you must be an Apple Developer Program member to get new Developer ID certificates to sign updates and new applications.